gotchoices/appeus/agent-rules/bootstrap.md

-# Agent Rules: Bootstrap (Discovery Phase)
+# Agent Rules: Bootstrap

 > This project uses **Appeus**, a design-first workflow for building apps.
-> AGENT rules, references, and scripts are provided by the `appeus/` folder.
 > See `appeus/README.md` for toolkit overview.

-This project has not yet completed its discovery phase.
+This project has not yet completed discovery.

 ## Your Task